ayovito/FantasyBaseballProject/README.md

 SIERA - skill interactive ERA that quantifies a pitcher's performance by trying to eliminate factors the pitcher can't control by himself.
 But unlike xFIP, SIERA considers balls in play and adjusts for the type of ball in play.

-Future iterations of the project will hopefully include:
+Future iterations of the project will include:

-Further exploring advanced batted ball profile statistics to further enhance my hitting model Incorporating speed into my hitting model
+* Further exploring advanced batted ball profile statistics to further enhance my hitting model
+* Incorporating speed into my hitting model
-Exploring specific pitch types and incorporate them into my pitching model
+* Exploring specific pitch types and incorporate them into my pitching model

-Comparing projected breakout players to their draft position or auction value
+* Comparing projected breakout players to their draft position or auction value

 Further further iterations of the project:

-Creating a 2018 projection model based off of expected playing time
+* Creating a 2018 projection model based off of expected playing time

-Incorporate minor league numbers and create comparable players for when players are called up
+* Incorporate minor league numbers and create comparable players for when players are called up